lmalvins/base-ui-api-taf/README.md

 # Approach for UI Testing

 ## Overview
-To have better organization, the project follows the **Page Object Model (POM)** structure.
-This helps in separating test logic from UI actions, making the test automation framework easier to maintain and extend.
+For every TAF I created from scratch I do use **Page Object Model** to have better organization.
+This helps in separating test logic from UI actions, making the TAF easier to maintain and extend.

-- The `src` folder contains a ui folder to separate from the api stuff, it contains the `page-objects` directory, where pages and components are located.
+- The `src` folder contains a ui folder to separate from the **api** stuff, it contains the `page-objects` directory, where pages and components are located.
 - The `tests` folder also includes a separate `ui` directory dedicated to test ui specification files only.

 ## Page Organization and Component Breakdown
-An initial test run was conducted to familiarize with the application and its elements.
-Based on the findings, and together with the requirements, the main pages and components were identified, and the corresponding elements were extracted.
+An initial exploration run was conducted to familiarize with the application and its elements, then together with the document with the requirements, the main pages and components were identified, and the corresponding elements were extracted.

 ### Organization Structure:
 - **Home Page**: Defined as `home-page.ts`.